 Museu Nacional do Azulejo

-Housed in a 16th-century convent, this museum showcases the art of azulejos (ceramic tiles) dating back five centuries.
+Housed inside a 16th century convent, this museum showcases the art of azulejos, or ceramic tiles, dating back more than five centuries.

 Coastal & Cultural Experiences

-For those looking to venture slightly further along the Tagus River or take a quick day trip, these locations offer deeper insight into Portugal’s history and lifestyle.
-In addition, they provide a great contrast to the historic areas near the port.
+If you want to explore farther along the Tagus River or take a quick day trip, these spots offer a deeper look into Portugal’s history and culture.
+They also provide a nice contrast to the older areas near the port.

-A short taxi or tram ride west leads to Belém, home to the UNESCO-listed Jeronimos Monastery and the iconic Tower of Belém.
-As a result, this area is one of the most popular excursions from the port.
+Belém Tower & Monastery: A short taxi or tram ride west leads to Belém, home to the UNESCO listed Jerónimos Monastery and the iconic Tower of Belém.
+The area is also one of the most popular trips from the port.

-Experience the city from the water.
-For example, many boat tours pass landmarks like the 25th of April Bridge and the Sanctuary of Christ the King.
+Tagus River Sunset Cruise: See the city from the water while passing landmarks like the 25th of April Bridge and the Sanctuary of Christ the King.

-A bustling food hall in the Cais do Sodré area where you can try authentic pastéis de nata and modern Portuguese cuisine.
+Time Out Market: This busy food hall in the Cais do Sodré area is a good place to try authentic pastéis de nata and modern Portuguese dishes.

-A 30-minute drive into the hills reveals fairytale palaces like Pena Palace and the Castle of the Moors.
-It’s also recommended for travelers who love history and unique architecture.
+Sintra Day Trip: A 30 minute trip into the hills leads to fairytale palaces like Pena Palace and the Castle of the Moors.
+The area is especially popular with travelers who enjoy history and unique architecture.

 Quick Travel Tips for Lisbon Port

-Getting around from the port is simple.
-Plus, there are also several easy ways to explore.
-So, planning ahead can help you make the most of your time.
+Getting around from the port is simple, with several easy transport options which make exploring the city easy.
+Planning ahead also helps you make the most of your time.

-Walking into Town: You can walk directly from the new Lisbon Cruise Terminal to the Alfama district in about 10 minutes.
+Walking into Town: You can walk directly from the new cruise terminal to the Alfama district in about 10 minutes.

-Public Transport: The Santa Apolónia train and metro station is right next to the terminal.
-So, this makes it easy to reach other parts of the city.
+Public Transport: The Santa Apolónia train and metro station are right next to the terminal, so you can easily reach other parts of the city with ease.

 Hidden Gems & Local Sites Near the Port

-These spots are perfect for travelers who want to stay close to the Tagus Coast without needing much transportation.
-You can also explore more while keeping your day relaxed.
+These spots work well for travelers who want to stay close to the Tagus Coast without going far from the port.
+They also make it easy to see more of the city while keeping the day relaxed.

-The Panteão Nacional is the closest major monument to the Santa Apolónia terminal.
-Plus, its white dome is also iconic, and the rooftop terrace offers 360-degree views of the port and Alfama.
+National Pantheon: The Panteão Nacional is the closest major monument to the Santa Apolónia terminal.
+Its white dome stands out across the skyline, while the rooftop terrace offers wide views over the port and Alfama.

-If you visit on a Tuesday or Saturday, this sprawling flea market near the Pantheon is a must.
-Here, you can find everything from antique tiles to unique local trinkets.
+Feira da Ladra: If you visit on a Tuesday or Saturday, this large flea market near the Pantheon is worth exploring.
+Visitors can find everything from antique tiles to small local souvenirs.

-Located practically opposite the terminal, this museum explores the soul of Portuguese music.
-In addition, it even has a restaurant that hosts live performances.
+Fado Museum: Located near the terminal, this museum explores the history and culture of Portuguese music.
+The museum also has a restaurant with live performances.

-Right across from Santa Apolónia station, this museum features a stunning courtyard lined with tiled panels depicting Portugal’s historic battles.
+Lisbon Military Museum: Located across from Santa Apolónia station, this museum features a courtyard lined with tiled panels showing Portugal’s historic battles.

 The Best Scenic Views & Photo Spots

-Lisbon is famous for its miradouros (viewpoints).
-Because of this, adding a stop at one or two is well worth your time.
-In fact, these locations offer some of the most memorable views along the Tagus Coast.
+The city is famous for its miradouros, or scenic viewpoints, and adding one or two to your day is well worth the time.
+These spots also offer some of the best views along the Tagus Coast.

 Miradouro das Portas do Sol

-This is often called the most photographed spot in the city.
-Plus, this terrace also overlooks the red rooftops of Alfama stretching down to the river.
+Often called the most photographed viewpoint in the city, this terrace overlooks the red rooftops of Alfama stretching down toward the river.

 Miradouro de Santa Luzia

-Famous for its flower-draped trellises and blue-and-white tile murals.
-It also offers a more romantic, garden-like setting just steps away.
+This is known for its flower-draped trellises with blue and white tile murals, so this viewpoint has a more romantic garden setting just steps away.

 Rua Augusta Arch Rooftop